Version 2.0 - Effective from September 2021

 This Support Policy (the “Policy”) describes the technical support services (“Technical Support”) provided by Harvest Digital Planning Pty Ltd (ABN 12 148 958 927) (“we”, “us” or “our”) in respect of the services (“Services”) for access to and use of our The HiVE Digital Engagement System (including any apps, databases, platforms, networks, websites and APIs) and any other related services.
-This Policy is incorporated by reference into The HiVE - Terms of Service (“Terms”).
+This Policy is incorporated by reference into The HiVE - SaaS Terms in Module A of the Agreement (“Terms”).

-All users of the Services (including Authorised Users) are required to comply with this Policy at all times.
+You must ensure that all users of the Services (including Authorised Users) comply with this Policy at all times.

 Technical Support of the Services consists of: